linnarsson-lab/punchcards/README.md

 Any of those options can be omitted, in that case the value will use the default value.
 Defaults values are the ones described by the `Model.yaml` file.

 `include` is a dictionary of including conditions with default `all`.
 The different types of conditions are combined by a set union operator.
-    `auto-annotations` list, use the autoannotations contained in .aa.tab to filter clusters `categories`: list, use categories to filter set of clusters that contain a certain category attribute `classes`: list,  use the classifier probability found in the loom file (prob>0.5) `clusters`: list,  use the cluster numbering to filter (NOTE!!! makes sense only when the source file is only one)
+    `auto-annotations` list, use the autoannotations contained in .aa.tab to filter clusters.
+    `categories`: list, use categories to filter set of clusters that contain a certain category attribute `classes`: list,  use the classifier probability found in the loom file (prob>0.5) `clusters`: list,  use the cluster numbering to filter (NOTE!!! makes sense only when the source file is only one)

+    NOTE: for now only `auto-annotations` supports the and logical operator that is expressed providing a list.
+For example:

+    ```yaml
+    auto-annotations:
+    - GUM
+    - ["@CC", MHBm]
+    ```

+    Coresponds to the filter `GUM ∪ ( @CC ∩ MHBm )`

 `exclude` the same as include but for excluding. default is `none`.
 The different types of negative conditions are combined by a set union operator.